Grabrail design: function and form

 Is your new kitchen gadget or appliance intuitive to use?
 How about the instructions on the device?
 Every model of microwave, even within the same brand, has a different operating system.
 This doesn’t help.
 And some of the icons that are meant to guide the user don’t make sense to everyone in the same way.
 So what can industrial designers do about creating inclusive instructions for domestic appliances?
 A human-centred design approach provides some answers.

 Three researchers looked at how this problem can be solved because kitchen appliances are an essential part of life now.
 Their study took the perspective of older adults, which implies they are the only group with cognition and mental processing issues.
-Once again, what might be good for some, not all, older adults, will of course, be good for many others.
+Once again, what might be good for some will be good for many others.

 The researchers came up with a coding system to help designers and used a microwave as the case study.
 The coding system considers four aspects of users’ interactions with a microwave.
 Briefly they are: